Train organizations, verifiers and oversight bodies in greenhouse gas management and verification

 Ms. Tina Sentner, Pele Consulting (USA)

-Every person who successfully completes the course, including learning assessment checks and a final exam, will be awarded a certificate.
+Every person who successfully completes the course, including learning assessment checks and a final exam (scoring 70% or greater), will be awarded a certificate.
 Futurepast’s certificate program is operated in accordance with ASTM E2659-18 “Standard Practice for Certificate Programs.”

 The certificate is valid for the specific edition of the standard as stated on the certificate.